vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <img alt="Raspberry logo" height="100px" src="images_hardware/raspberry_logo.svg" style="float: right"/>

-The Raspberry Pi models where for a long term very popular to run Home Assistant on.
+The Raspberry Pi models where for a long time very popular to run Home Assistant on.
 Because of the all-in-one board, with low energy consumption and it was cost-efficient.

-Currently, they are nowadays less popular due to new [all-in-one mini PCs](#all-in-one-mini-pcs) like the `N100` which are more powerful and have more memory and storage.
+Currently, they are nowadays less popular due to new [all-in-one mini PCs](#all-in-one-mini-pcs) like the **N100** which are in the same price range.
+They are more powerful (check the CPU benchmark stats!) and have all required components (like memory and storage) already build in.

+See this Facebook poll how popular the mini pcs are.
-Click to go to the original post:
+Click on the image to go to the original post:

 <a href="https://www.facebook.com/groups/HomeAssistant/permalink/3935518023386205/">
 <img alt="Facebook poll RPi5 vs N100" src="images_hardware/poll-rpi5-vs-n100.png" width="350px" />